ignite/cli/docs/docs/07-packages/misc/httpstatuschecker.md

 # Httpstatuschecker (httpstatuschecker)

-is a tool check health of http pages.
+The `httpstatuschecker` package is a tool check health of http pages.

 For full API details, see the
 [`httpstatuschecker` Go package documentation](https://pkg.go.dev/github.com/ignite/cli/v29/ignite/pkg/httpstatuschecker).